saint-lascivious/unbound-config/README.md

     --remove-config         A backup is required before removing any existing configuration, prompts for backup if none exist

+    -rh                     Download and install a current root.hints file to --root-hints            the Unbound system directory located at /var/lib/unbound
+                            For use with root-hints.conf or installed
+                            automatically when using --recommended-config

     -R ID                   Restore a backup of your Unbound configuration to --restore-backup ID     the Unbound configuration directory located at /etc/unbound/unbound.conf.d